 - Tools and templates to perform health and environmental exposure assessments and communicate the results along the Supply Chain on Safety Data Sheets

-- Product Stewardship Awards to recognise excellence and innovation in the use of solvents
+- ESIG Solvents Award to recognise excellence and innovation in the use of solvents

 This group represents the views of the hydrocarbon and oxygenated solvents manufacturers vis-à-vis regulators, key stakeholders and downstream users.
 They collaborate with EU Institutions to develop or review key pieces of legislation and work with members to develop position papers.
-Key topics include: air quality (including VOC emissions), NEC Directive, Sustainability, bio-based solvents and REACH.
+Key topics include: air quality (including VOC emissions and Indoor Air Quality), Sustainability, REACH, Occupational Health and Safety and CLP.

 The group’s programme aims to share information and increase awareness for ESIG activities towards members and external stakeholders.
 They produce communication materials including: